tobib92/SEEFLEX/README.md

-# SEEFLEX ANALYSIS
+# SEEFLEX
+Version 0.1.0

-## DESCRIPTION
+## Decription

 The Corpus of **Se**condary School **E**nglish As A **F**oreign **L**anguage (EFL) **Ex**ams

-The SEEFLEX corpus was developed as part of a dissertation project.
-Pilot studies offered initial insights into secondary school writing in EFL classes in Germany.
-In their exams, students in the final three grades of secondary school encounter unique yet recurring tasks anchored in curricular requirements regarding targeted text types and register knowledge.
-Research is needed on a larger scale to understand how students complete these tasks linguistically and whether they meet these requirements.
+Over the decades, learner corpora have covered a variety of languages and proficiency levels.
+In English as a Foreign Language (EFL) classes in Germany, students in upper secondary school encounter recurring tasks in their exams anchored in curricular requirements regarding targeted text types and register knowledge.
+The *SEEFLEX* was developed as a pedagogical resource to understand how students complete these tasks linguistically and whether they meet these requirements. *SEEFLEX* contains data from 575 transcribed authentic curriculum-based examinations (1979 texts, ~625.000 words).
+The meta-data include standardized receptive vocabulary assessments, a cognition scale, the participants’ reading habits and their language experience and proficiency and social background.
+Extensive ```xml```mark-up was added to investigate e.g. influence of source material and language mistakes.
+This online supplement provides full-text access as well as ample additional resources.

-This corpus includes data from 45 classes across those three grade levels at three schools in North Rhine-Westphalia.
-Authentic curriculum-based hand-written examinations were scanned, fully transcribed, and POS-tagged.
-Extended xml-markup was added to account for inter alia language mistakes, quotes, references, and text structure.
-Students also participat-ed in a 90-minute contact session.
-The collected data include standardized receptive vocabu-lary assessments, students’ reading habits, a cognition scale, and the participants’ language experience and proficiency and social background.
-SEEFLEX features more than 620.000 tokens across 1967 writing samples (mean wordcount = 317.83; median = 267; SD = 165.67; range = 17-1552; 3-4 texts per participant from 5 possible curriculum-based tasks) by 572 different students.
-The corpus will function as a pedagogical resource to analyse the linguistic differences between the curricular tasks as well as the offi-cial requirement that these tasks be distinctive from one another.
-Access to the corpus will be available via CQPweb.
-An online supplement will provide additional resources.

 ## Data

-The corpus data in its raw format consists of 1967 .xml-files containing the individual student texts.
-The corpus files each contain a TEI Header  and mark-up that was deleveloped using the P5 Guidelines of the Text Encoding Initiative (TEI) (TEI Consortium 2021).
-The data is stored in separate folders for each class at one of the three schools.
-The folders are named "SCHOOL-NAME_GRADE_COURSE-ID_TEACHER-ID" and the files are named "STUDENT-ID.TASK-NUMBER.xml"
+The corpus data in its raw format consists of 1979 ```xml```-files containing the individual student texts.
+The corpus files each contain a TEI Header and mark-up that was deleveloped using the P5 Guidelines of the Text Encoding Initiative (TEI) (TEI Consortium, 2021).
+Detailed information on the mark-up can be found in the data README file.

 ## Code

-This online supplement comes with three main features, a data pipeline and two Shiny Apps to analyze the data resulting from the pipeline output.
+The code contained in this online supplement comes with three main features:

-### Data Pipeline

-> code/data pipeline/README.md

-The data pipeline provides various options to (pre-)process the data for different analyses.
-The files are:
+1. A data pipeline for various analyses.

-- collapse.R (Collapsing all corpus xml-files into one plain text file with individual text IDs)
-- config.yml (**Configuration of corpus files for individual text output**)
-- config_manager.R (Configuration manager storing code on mark-up manipulation)
-- export_for_nlp_tools.R (Exporting corpus as separate txt-files for further usage using the configuration of **config.yml**)
-- xml_utils.R (Utilities file)

-### Shiny App (Scatterplot)

-The Scatterplot App offers the viewer scatter plots based on the Geometric Multivariate Analysis (Neumann and Evert 2021) and **!!!INSERT!!!**

-### Shiny App (Feature Weights)

-The Feature Weights App offers the viewer plots based on the feature weights and distributions of the Geometric Multivariate Analysis (Neumann and Evert 2021) and **!!!INSERT!!!**
+2. Material for a GMA analysis (Neumann and Evert, 2021)
+3. A Shiny application containing both the scatterplot viewer and the feature weights viewer developed in Neumann & Evert (2021)

+## Output

+The output section contains exemplary figure output.
+Consecutive versions will include e.g. further analyses and output data.

 ### References